KarelZe/thesis/references/obsidian/🎄Tree-based Methods/Random Forests/@breimanBaggingPredictors1996.md

 Tags: #bagging #dt #decision-trees

-Bagging is an ensemble method, where each tree is grown in from a random selection (without replacement) of examples in the training set. ([[@breimanRandomForests2001]], p.
+Bagging is an ensemble method, where each tree is grown in from a random selection (without replacement) of examples in the training set. ([[🎄Tree-based Methods/Random Forests/@breimanRandomForests2001]], p.
 1)

 Bagging stands for Bootstrap aggregating.